San Diego’s Sweetest Spots for Trick-or-Treating

 The small-town community of Kensington is hopping on Halloween!
 This is the place for a whole family trick-or-treating experience, from decked-out dogs on leashes to happy haunts for little kids.
 Homes on Edgeware and Canterbury Drive tend to get backed up with lines, so most trick-or-treaters start near the Starbucks on Adams and Marlborough, where parking is a little easier.

 The suburban streets of Carmel Mountain are said to be where it’s at when it comes to the best candy for costumed kids.
 You can also head to Carmel Mountain Plaza to find Halloween fun for the little ones.
-Participating merchants dish out candy from 3-5pm and live music is offered in the courtyard.
+Participating merchants dish out candy from 3 – 5p.m. and live music is offered in the courtyard.
+This is a great alternative to the wee ones who may not make it into the night hours.

 Residents in this upscale neighborhood often hand out full-sized candy bars and even dollar bills!
 Scripps Ranch Marketplace also offers an annual event for families looking to celebrate a couple days before Halloween.
 There you’ll find fun rides, store treats and more.